thuy-econsys/rails_app/README.md

 gem 'devise-bootstrap-views', '~> 1.0'
 ```

-But also need to adjust `rails_app/app/assets/stylesheets/application.scss`:
+But also need to adjust `app/assets/stylesheets/application.scss`:
 ```css
 @import "bootstrap";
 ```

-And also added:
+And also added to `app/assets/javascripts/application.js`:

 ```javascript
 //= require jquery_ujs